Buying Extra Virgin Olive Oil

 • the acidity level or free fatty acids (FFA) - is a measure of oxidation in the oil.
 This needs to be less than 0.8%.
 The lower the better.
 A super premium EVOO could have an FFA reading as low as 0.1%.
 (No oil can ever be produced completely oxidation-free since we live in an oxygen-rich atmosphere, but it can be minimised).

 The trade off is that EVOOs with higher polyphenol concentration also tend to have a more intense, bitter flavour.
-An EVOO with 1500+ mg/kg may be more useful medicinally.
+An EVOO with 1500+ mg/kg may only be more useful - and tolerable - medicinally.

 The polyphenols in your premium extra virgin olive oil will very slowly decrease in concentration over time, so use the oil, don't let it suffer in the back of a cupboard.